 Ultimately, without problems, Apple would have never been as great as they are.
 Steve needed problems to fight.
 He needed something to suffer for.
 It was this obsession for better that caused his brilliant alteration (the iPhone).

 Critical Question: What problem do you obsess over?
 What current solution are you willing to suffer through to create revision?

 Similar to the way our muscular system relies on weight to strengthen itself, human emotions require resistance to grow.
-Often times, the anguish inflicted during a season of suffering, might very well be the personal development required to produce your passion.
+Often, the anguish inflicted during a season of suffering, might very well be the personal development required to produce your passion.